Shallet Turner

 Shallet Turner FRS LL.
 D. (ca. 1692 – 13 November 1762) was a Fellow of Peterhouse, Cambridge, and a Fellow of the Royal Society.
-As Regius Professor of Modern history he was notorious for treating the position as a sinecure.
+As a Regius Professor of Modern history, he was notorious for treating the position as a sinecure.

 Life

 Turner was baptised on 27 September 1692, the son of John Turner of Tynemouth, Northumberland, and received his early education in Houghton-le-Spring.
 In 1710, at the age of seventeen, he matriculated at Peterhouse as a pensioner, but later the same year he became a Cosin Scholar.
 He went on to graduate BA in 1713/14 and was elected a fellow of Peterhouse in 1715.
 He proceeded MA in 1717 and graduated Doctor of Laws in 1728, also being promoted to Junior Dean of his college.
 He had a particular interest in Mathematics.

 In 1724, King George I established Regius Professorships in Modern History and Modern Languages at both Oxford and Cambridge.
 Those to be appointed, at a salary of £400 a year, were to be "persons of sober conversation and prudent conduct... skilled in modern history and in the knowledge of modern languages".
 In reality, the position was a sinecure in the gift of the King.
 In 1735, not long after the death of Samuel Harris, the first of the new regius professors at Cambridge, Turner was appointed to succeed him.
 The History of the University of Cambridge says of the appointment that Turner had "no qualifications whatever apart from his being a fellow of Peterhouse".